youngker/apparmor-wiki/AppArmor_Failures.md

 as necessary.
 To modify policy, you can either (as root):

 -   use `aa-logprof`
--   edit the offending profile in /etc/apparmor.d/ directly, then reload the profile with 'apparmor\_parser -r /etc/apparmor.d/<profile>'
+-   edit the offending profile in /etc/apparmor.d/ directly, then reload the profile with `apparmor_parser -r /etc/apparmor.d/<profile>`

 In some cases you may need to restart the confined program after adjusting policy.